UDOOboard/serial_libraries_examples/java/README.md

-JAVA Serial libraries for UDOO
+JAVA Serial libraries for UDOO NEO
 -----------------

 This file describes how to compile and run the Java examples contained in this folder.

-1 - Starting from UDOObuntu2  all the libraries and link should be preinstalled.
-Otherwise install the java serial library and create the needed serial link with these commands:
+1 - Flash the Arduino&trade; Sketch using the Arduino IDE

+1 - Install the OpenJDK Development Kit (JDK) (the headless version is good enough for this examples) and the javarxtx serial library.

-	sudo apt-get install librxtx-java
+    sudo apt install openjdk-8-jdk-headless librxtx-java
-	sudo ln -s /dev/ttymxc3 /dev/ttyS0

 2 - Open a terminal and navigate to this folder:

     cd serial_libraries_examples/java/

+3 - Check if the Arduino 101 is assigned to the default port `/dev/ttyACM0`, otherwise modify this string in the .java sources with correct tty and save:

+    UDOOserial.connect("/dev/ttyACM0");

-3 - Compile the Java file:
+4 - Compile the Java file:

 for Java_serial_example.java: